DCULibrary/open-refine-workshop/_workshop/3-getting-started.md

 __Exercise__
 * Try doing the same thing in the `subject` field - `split` and `join`

 So that is some initial reorganising.
-Now we’ll look at refining functions - faceting filtering, and clustering
+Next we’ll look at refining functions - faceting filtering, and clustering

+## 💡 Key Points

+✅ Use the Create Project option to import data

+✅ You can control how data imports using options on the import screen

+✅ Several files types may be imported into OpenRefine.

+✅ OpenRefine uses rows and columns to display data.
+Records mode links multiple rows to a single record.

+✅ Most work in OpenRefine is performed via a drop down at the top of each column

+✅ Split and join multi-valued cells to modify the individual values within them.

+✅ When creating multi-valued cells in your data, choose your separator carefully